alertpotato/PlanesWalker/README.md

 - available races
 - individual race power
 - race society level(is it a goblin village or is a kingdom and they can have goblin knights?)
-- world resources and supplies(tied to units power)
+- world resources and supplies(tied to enemy units power)
 - technological level
 - magical level